Save 15% When you Mix & Match any 3 Sensory Bins or Buckets, Unit Crates, or Minis!

 Billy and the Mini Monsters by Zanna Davidson

 “Billy is an ordinary boy until one night he finds five mini monsters living in his sock drawer.
 From the moment he discovers Gloop, Peep, Fang-Face, Captain Snott, and Trumpet, Billy’s life will never be the same again…”

 Press Start! by Thomas Flintham

 “Super Rabbit Boy is super fast and super brave, but he's also a video game character living in a video game world.
 What will happen when Sunny, the boy playing the game, loses each level?
 Will it be game over for Super Rabbit Boy and all his friends?”

 “George and Harold have created a new breed of justice.
 With the head of a dog and the body of a human, this heroic hound digs into deception, claws after crooks, rolls over robbers, and scampers after squirrels.
 Will he be able to resist the call of the wild to answer the call of duty?”

-*Note: There’s lots of poop jokes in this series, so if that’s not okay in your family, be aware.
+*Note: There are lots of poop jokes in this series, so if that’s not okay in your family, be aware.
 (We’re all about potty humor in our house.)
 It’s also worth previewing every book in this series before you read it with your kiddos to make sure the cartoon “violence” / bad guy aspects are appropriate for your readers.
 Personally, this is the best series we’ve read so far.
 HILARIOUS, and surprisingly poignant, especially later in the series.

 BOTS by Russ Bolts